core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Content-Type:
 : application/link-format (if any)

+Content-Type:
+: application/link-format+json (if any)

+Content-Type:
+: application/link-format+cbor (if any)

 The following response codes are defined for this interface:

 Success:
 : 2.05 "Content" or 200 "OK" with an
-  application/link-format payload containing one or more matching entries for the RD resource.
+  application/link-format, application/link-format+json, or application/link-format+cbor payload containing one or more matching entries for the RD resource.

 Failure:
 : 4.04 "Not Found" or 404 "Not Found" is returned in case no matching entry is found for a unicast